-PoolCorp's transaction data will be used to determine addresses to mail hard-copy notices to Class Members.
-Summary Notice would also be published in Pool & Spa News and Aqua, which DPPs represent are leading sources for industry information.
-DPPs plan to combine notice for the Zodiac settlement with notice for the Hayward settlement.
-The claims administrator, Garden City, will also establish a website for the case with information on the proposed settlements and their status, as well as links to settlement papers and court filings.
-In addition, Garden City will establish a toll-free settlement "hotline" to respond to Settlement Class Member questions.
+DPPs' response to Pretrial Order No. 27 specifies that information from PoolCorp's transaction data will be used to determine addresses to mail hard-copy notices to Class Members.32 Summary Notice would also be published in Pool & Spa News and Aqua, which DPPs represent are leading sources for industry information.33 The claims administrator, Garden City, will also establish a website for the case with information on the proposed settlement and its status, as well as links to settlement papers and court filings.
+In addition, Garden City will establish a tollfree settlement "hotline" to respond to Settlement Class Member questions.